 And where INTERFACE-ADDRESS is one of the following:

-- interface:address – Source NAT traffic using IP address of a specified interface name.
+- interface:address — Source NAT traffic using the IP address of a specified interface name.

-- interface:number – Source NAT using IP address of alias number of specified interface name.
+- interface:number — Source NAT using the IP address of the alias number of the specified interface name.

-- interface:begin-range:end-range – Source NAT traffic at random using range of IP addresses.
+- interface:begin-range:end-range — Source NAT traffic at random using a range of IP addresses.

 The randomization of that last option is done using the Linux/Netfilter to-source algorithm.
-It is of course required that the interfaces and IP addresses you intend to use are actually available and configured on your system and are by themselves working properly.
-Examples of specifying the interface and address for outgoing NAT are given below.
+You must use interfaces and IP addresses that are available, configured, and working correctly on your system.
+We provide examples of specifying the interface and address for outgoing NAT below.

 Or NAT eth0 traffic via the eth0:4 address:

 ./sacli --key "vpn.server.routing.snat_source.0" --value "eth0:4" ConfigPut ./sacli start